 Because many older people need help with their day-to-day tasks, whether it is someone to bring in groceries and do light cleaning a few times a week, or full-time care and attention from an in-home nurse or relative, there is a fear of becoming a burden on that caretaker, or on the family.
 These abusers target that fear, placing the victims in a constant state of emotional strain, worrying that they are not worthy of care, time, or attention, or that money and time are being “wasted” on them.

-Unfortunately, the environment is ripe for emotional abuse anywhere that a senior citizen is dependent on another person for care, attorneys at our Alameda County elder abuse law firm report.
+Unfortunately, the environment is ripe for emotional abuse anywhere that a senior citizen is dependent on another person for care.
 When emotional abuse comes from a caretaker, the fear of being a burden is constantly reinforced, and can drive the victim to despair and desperation.

 What makes elder abuse even more troubling is that it is usually difficult to tell when it is going on.
 Unlike physical abuse, there are no bruises or broken bones as evidence.
 A victim is much less likely to report emotional abuse, because the primary goal of this abuse is to erode the person’s self-worth.
 Once emotional abuse reaches a level where the victim feels worthless and degraded, or like no one cares about him or her, the abuser is likely to continue to get away with these actions.

 Some signs of potential emotional abuse include withdrawal, increased anxiety, displays of discomfort around a specific person, lack of contact, communication, or positive thinking, or changes in mood and temperament.
 If any of these signs are present, someone may be emotionally abusing your loved one, and you should act immediately.

 About Attorney Ingrid Evans